jaescalo/timeoff-management-application/README.md

 At this point open a browser and point it to http://localhost:3000/

-Improvements
+## Future Improvements
-Parametrize folders name
+* Mask any API tokens.
+This is high priority.
-Hide APIs (this should be top priority).
-But for now for demo purposes
+* Parametrize builds for use with other apps.